JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/pkg.md

 <header class = "info-header">Non-interactive package manager</header><p>
 ```

-The package manager can also be used in a non-interactive way.
-For example, packages can be installed in the following way.
+We can also use the package manager in a non-interactive way from the Julia REPL by the `Pkg` package.

 ```julia
 using Pkg